Poison ivy, oak, and sumac: How can I prevent a rash?

 It’s an oil in these plants that causes the rash.
 By taking some precautions, you may be able to prevent the oil from getting on your skin.
 Here’s what you can do:

-Clean all tools and other equipment by wiping them down with rubbing alcohol or washing them with soap and lots of water.
-The oil can remain on a surface for months or years until it’s washed off.
+- Clean all tools and other equipment.
+Wipe these with rubbing alcohol or wash them with soap and lots of water.
+The oil can remain on surfaces for months or years until it’s washed off.

 Take a shower.
-You’ll want to take a lukewarm shower and wash gently.
+You’ll want to take a warm shower and wash gently.
 Be sure to wash under your nails and rinse well.

 Poison ivy, oak, and sumac: Where do these plants grow?